suan/jquery-keycombinator/README.md

 Options
 -------
-__onComplete__ _(required)_: Callback function triggered when a key combination has been detected, allowing you to make use of the key combination data.
-Needs a single argument, which is the variable containing the keycombo data.
+__onComplete__ _(required)_: Callback function triggered when a key combination has been detected, allowing you to make use of the key combination data - to save in localStorage for use on other pages, for example.
+It needs a single argument, which is the variable containing the keycombo data.
 Example:

 ```js
 onComplete: function(keyComboData){ console.log(keyComboData); }